ayzg/cand-lang-proto/README.md

 Pronunciation: “**candy**” or “**see-and**”

 # Goals
-- Quick and easy deployment of a minimum viable product with the ability to opt in to type and logic safety incrementally.
+- Quick and easy deployment of a minimum viable product with the ability to scale and stay maintainable by opting in to type and logic safety incrementally.
 - Plug and play on top of any C++ environment and call native methods from C&. #include “candi.h” is all you need.

 # Design Philosophies